itamar-sh/Devops-Toolkit/README.md

 ### Make Changes

+For now we will ignore the fact that each command require commit and add and sometimes push and more.

+#### new file

 Each one of the following command will make a new file:

 ` git "" >> file1 `